Back to Home

 • Supports school-specific packet variants

-• Helps decide which template tone fits which target
+• Helps decide which dossier format fits which target

-• Executive, dossier, research, and scholarship formats are already prepared
+• Executive, dossier, research, scholarship, and long-form formats are already prepared

 • Different readers can get different packet shapes